6 Signs of Wood Floor Damage: Restoration vs Replacement

 Restoration vs. Replacement: What’s the Best Choice?

 When deciding whether to restore or replace your wood floor, consider the extent of the damage, the age of the floor, and your long-term goals.
+Also, understand your hardwood floors change over time.

 • Restoration is ideal for minor surface damage, such as scratches, scuffs, or mild warping.
 Sanding and refinishing can restore the floor's appearance and extend its lifespan.